 Location is everything.
-Australia gives exporters easy and preferential access to the established and emerging markets of the Asia-Pacific.
-Our proximity to, and integration with these dynamic, fast-growing markets is supported by a network of 15 free trade agreements, including 12 in the Asia-Pacific, covering around 74% of trade.
+Australia gives exporters easy and preferential access to the established and emerging markets of the Asia-Pacific, which are set to deliver 44% of global GDP by 2026.
+Our proximity to these dynamic, fast-growing markets is supported by a network of 16 free trade agreements, including 11 in Asia, covering around 70% of Australia’s two-way trade.

-Our natural resources are in high demand from around the Asia-Pacific, while our education, tourism and other professional services are driving economic growth and Australia’s reputation as the land of plenty.
+Our natural resources are in high demand across the Asia-Pacific, while our education, tourism and other professional services are driving economic growth and Australia’s reputation as the land of plenty.

-Australia is an open, highly globalised economy, with trade accounting for 44% of nominal GDP.
+Australia is an open, highly globalised economy, with trade accounting for more than 40% of nominal GDP.

-Australia is one of the most globalised countries in the world according to the KOF Globalisation Index, and we rank 2nd in the Asia-Pacific.
+Australia is one of the most globalised countries in the world and 2nd in the Asia-Pacific according to the KOF Globalisation Index.

-Twelve of our 15 largest export markets are in Asia, generating around A$357 billion in 2019–120 This represents more than three-quarters of our two-way trade.
-Other top export destinations include US (4th), UK (5th), India (6th), and New Zealand (8th).
+Twelve of our top 15 export markets are in Asia, generating total exports worth A$326 billion in 2020.
+This represents three-quarters of our total exports of goods and services.
+Other top export destinations include the US (3rd), UK (5th), New Zealand (8th) and Germany (14th).

 Top exports to Asia and Oceania